bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 or how to make it an integral part of the websites that we use.
 Ebay is our first shopping experience.
 And this was literally, you sent an email, I want to buy this item that you&apos;re advertising, and then you&apos;d send your credit card information and they would ship you the item.
-There was no collecting of your credit card information on the website.
-So we&apos;ve come a long way in a very short time.</p>
+There was no collecting of your credit card information on the website.</p>

+<p>So we&apos;ve come a long way in a very short time.
+Google is <span class="hilite">1998</span>,
-<p>Google is <span class="hilite">1998</span>, that&apos;s almost this century.
-Facebook, social
-media, that starts at the beginning of the century.
+that&apos;s almost this century.
+Facebook, social media, that starts at the beginning of the century.
 The iPhone, the first true handheld computer, that&apos;s 2007.
 And remember, that&apos;s their first one.
 The BlackBerry before that kind of started this innovation, but the first time we really get people outside of business getting excited about surfing websites or talking to each other, that&apos;s the iPhone.
 And it takes a couple of years for that to catch on and for people to really start using websites.
 That early website, I remember that, I had to build iPhone specific website, had dot m at the end, and then I had to build my website for computers.
 So all our content was kind of built double.
-You&apos;re going to learn how to build one website that can be shown anywhere, and that&apos;s exciting.
-But let&apos;s jump back, <span class="hilite">1963</span>.
-So, the core idea of having a computer, having a phone, having a tablet, and that talks to another computer, cell or tablet.
+You&apos;re going to learn how to build one website that can be shown anywhere, and that&apos;s exciting.</p>

+<p>But let&apos;s jump back, <span class="hilite">1963</span>.
+So, the core idea of having
+a computer, having a phone, having a tablet, and that talks to another computer, cell or tablet.
 Before it was just two computers, and we had two computers could send a file between each other.
 And in starting that process of thinking what that could possibly